FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_gnmi/readme.md

 Update paths feature tells gNMI southbound plugin to process the intended config changes (calculated from UniConfig Diff) as gNMI SET message - Update operation.
-The gNMI southbound plugin basically checks for config changes paths if they are relative to those specified in the install request.
+The gNMI southbound plugin basically checks, if config change paths are relative to any of the update paths listed in the installation request (example: we have config change at `a/b/c/d` which is relative to update-path `a/b/c` ).
 The main purpose of using update paths feature is to send gNMI SET message with correct operation mode, that the device supports for specific subtree.
 Each path is whole in regexp format.

 ### Replace paths